Claire Martin (gymnast): 2013

-Senior career
+Senior gymnastics career

 2014

 At her first senior competition, Martin finished fifth in the all-around at the French Championships.
 She then competed at a friendly meet against Romania and Belgium and helped the French team finish second.
 At the European Championships, she qualified for the balance beam final, but she crashed her double back dismount and finished in seventh place.
-She competed at a friendly meet against the Netehrlands and Austria and helped the French team finish second.
+She competed at a friendly meet against the Netherlands and Austria and helped the French team finish second.
 At the end of the season, Martin was selected to compete at the World Championships in Nanning, China where the French team finished thirteenth.
 She ended her season at the Élite Gym Massilia where she won the gold medal on the balance beam, finished twelfth on the all-around and sixth on the floor exercise.

 2015

 Martin finished second on the balance beam and the floor exercise and fifth in the all-around at the French Championships in Rouen.
 At the Doha World Cup, she finished eighth on the floor exercise.
 She was selected for the European Championships in Montpellier where she finished thirteenth in the all-around and won the bronze medal on the balance beam behind Andreea Munteanu and Becky Downie.
 She then competed at two friendly meets- first against Romania where the French team finished second and then against Spain which France won.
 She was then selected to compete at the World Championships in Glasgow alongside Marine Brevet, Loan His, Anne Kuhm, Valentine Pikul, and Louise Vanhille, and they placed tenth.
 She finished her season at the Élite Gym Massilia where she finished sixth on the balance beam.